SocialCareData/taxonomy/README.md

 ## Purpose

-This repository defines a set of resoures that provide the necessary shared language to enable data exchange between the systems of partner organisations involved in Children's Social Care.
+This repository defines a set of resoures that provide the necessary shared language to enable data exchange between the systems of partner organisations involved in Social Care.

 The initial scope is limited to those concepts needed to support the Multi Agency Data Sharing (MAIS) use case and promote the use of single view systems.